ZoutKoning/W.A.A./README.md

 11. As a user, I can search for zip codes within a certain mile radius of me and check if their weather conditions are suitable.

 Functional Requirements:
-1. Collect desired user location through zip code entered
+1. Collect desired location through what user entered
 2. Display current weather data
 3. Display activity recommendations
 4. Display quote of the current day